 Utilizing a unique core-supported structure with a very small footprint at grade, the design resolves the site challenges and provides a 54-story Class A office tower with efficient, 45-foot column-free floor plates.
 Tenants and visitors enter through a dramatic, 90-foot-high lobby enclosed by a glass-fin wall hung from the structure above.
 The lobby features a 150-foot-long curated multimedia wall that showcases the work of local and other digital artists across 89 LED blades.
 The site-specific installation provides a focal point for the space while also addressing the transition between the opaque wall over the parking deck and the start of the glass-fin wall.

-Utilizing a core-supported structure, the design features a small building footprint that opens the ground plane and allows for a dramatic, light-filled lobby while supporting efficient, column-free office floors above.
-Taking cues from the river, vertical mullions undulate along the building’s wide east and west facades to help activate the exterior with an ever-changing pattern of light and shadow.
+On the exterior, vertical mullions take cues from the river and undulate along the building’s wide east and west facades to help activate them with an ever-changing pattern of light and shadow.
 The narrow north and south faces are divided into three vertical planes that accentuate the slenderness of the tower, with the center plane recessed to create additional corner offices.
-The largely open nature of the base offers the majority of the two-acre site—more than 75%—as a landscaped public park with pedestrian pathways overlooking the river.
+The very condensed lobby and elevator cores allow the majority of the two-acre site—more than 75%—to be a landscaped public park with pedestrian pathways overlooking the river.
 Building amenity spaces include a restaurant, bar, fitness center and conference center—all with water views.

 Designed for LEED Gold certification, the project addresses several sustainable initiatives as it connects and revitalizes a critical downtown parcel, adding a distinct office tower and active new urban spaces for the city.